Avexiis/HydrixClient_Refactor/README.md

 - Save/load/import/export presets from .JSON
 - Live preview/update to the game if selected

-Newest Updates -
+Newest Updates:
-New collapsible toolbar with some fun settings:
+- New collapsible toolbar with some fun settings:
 - Website links
 - Toggle snow mode on/off - This puts snow on the ground in-game.
 - Open the environment editor straight from the toolbar